 Depending on needs, some buyers purchase immediately, while others take a long time to purchase.
 A small percentage of buyers end up not purchasing due to a creative concept change.
 Regardless, buyers often work with teams of decision makers and projects have multiple stages of approvals ranging from days to months, depending on the schedule of the client.
 During this time the Request may or may not be re-opened to allow more photo submissions or closed.
 The buyer has up to 45 days to make final purchases before the Request automatically closes.
 When a Request closes, Snapwire handpicks the very best photos to be included in the Marketplace.

-Please go to the close account tab in your Settings if you wish to delete your account.
-This feature is currently available on our website and it is coming soon to iOS and Android.
+Please go to the close account tab in your Settings if you wish to delete your account on our website.

 The easiest way is to send us an email to support @ snapwi.re.